-Article 22 Objection procedure regarding decisions in relation to the appointment of a promotor as mentioned in Article 4.1.c.
+Article 22 Objection procedure regarding Article 4.1.c.

 An interested party can object to decisions made by or in name of the Academic Board, as mentioned in Article 4.1.c. within six weeks after the decision has been made known to her, by lodging a motivated notice of objection to the Academic Board.